NevynIt/pyseq/rp2040/midi_bridge/midi_bridge.md

     - generates an interrupt at FREQ Hz so that core0 can sample two ADCs to form a stereo pair. (default 22100 Hz)
     - the samples go continuously to a fixed length circular array (default 2x FREQ bytes)
     - at the same time, two channel levels of another PWM are set to play the contents of another fixed length circular array (same size)
-    - the samples are scaled with a compression enhancer (A-law style) whose lookup table is stored in flash
+    - the samples are scaled with a compession enhancer (A-law style) whose lookup table is stored in flash

 ### **Memory allocation**
 assuming 2MB flash on the rp2040, each page is 256 bytes